Carpophilus

 Habitat

-Associated with decaying or ripening material including fruits, nuts, and stored products.
-Found in agricultural settings, orchards, and food facilities. sites include fruit, stored products, soil, and cracks or under bark of trees.
+Associated with decaying or ripening plant material including fruits, nuts, and stored products.
+Found in agricultural settings, orchards, and food storage facilities. sites include fruit, stored products, soil, and cracks or under bark of trees.

 Distribution